src-d/blog/content/post/gld.md

 curious about the licenses distribution.
 GitHub already detects licenses by leveraging [benbalter/licensee](https://github.com/benbalter/licensee) Ruby library and the easy solution was to query GitHub API.
-However, we were not satisfied with it's detection quality: many projects which actually contain the license file in a non-standard format are missed, and some are misclassified.
+However, we were not satisfied with its detection quality: many projects which actually contain the license file in a non-standard format are missed, and some are misclassified.
 This is how [go-license-detector](https://github.com/src-d/go-license-detector) was born.

 The goals were defined from the very beginning:

-1. Favor detection rate to the classification accuracy (target data mining instead of compliance).
+1. Favor false positives over false negatives (target data mining instead of compliance).
 2. Perform fast.
 3. Detect as many licenses as possible on the [hand-collected dataset of 1,000 top-starred repositories on GitHub](https://github.com/src-d/go-license-detector/blob/master/licensedb/dataset.zip).
 4. Comply with SPDX [licenses list](https://github.com/spdx/license-list-data) and [detection guidelines](https://spdx.org/spdx-license-list/matching-guidelines).

-(1) means that we should rather label a project with a bit inaccurate license than miss it's license completely.
+(1) means that we should rather label a project with a bit inaccurate license than miss its license completely.
 The open source compliance departments will not be satisfied with this choice, as they need the opposite: the missed projects are manually studied.
 (2) restricts from using a scripting language such as Python or Ruby, and we chose Go for our implementation.
-(3) paves the way to many technical tricks, hacks and heuristics and enables any hardcore and complex code.
+(3) leads to technical tricks, hacks and heuristics which result in complex code.
 (4) is the only way to obtain the database of 400 different licenses validated by professional lawyers.